Applying Color Psychology To Your Dropshipping Store: What’s Best For Your Niche?

 So, when you experiment with different color variations, you don’t simply improve the visibility of your in-store links and buttons (which is extremely important, of course!).
 You also make a step towards building a unique and memorable brand image, and shape the visitors’ attitude to your website.

 How to pick matching colors?

-- Complementation is based on choosing two colors from the opposite sides of the color wheel.
+- Complementation is based on choosing two high-contrast colors from the opposite sides of the color wheel.
 Be careful though.
 Such pairs contrast very much, which isn’t always good.
 Try reading red font on a green background, and you’ll know what I mean.